SWENGG4Y2024/SWENGG4Y2024Team08/Assignment01/SRS.md

         performance.
       - **Payment Gateway:** The app shall integrate with a secure payment gateway to process subscription payments and transactions.
-It shall support various payment methods, including credit cards, and other online payment systems.
+It shall support various payment methods, including credit cards, Paytm and other online payment systems.

    -  ### **4.4 Communication Interface Requirements**